List of Indonesian tornadoes

-The country of Indonesia has experienced several tornadoes, most recently in February 2024.
+The country of Indonesia has experienced several tornadoes, most recently in January 2026.

 Climatology and background

 A tornado refers to a violently rotating column of air that reaches the ground, which can be among the most destructive of all atmospheric phenomena.
 In Indonesia, such events are called "angin puting beliung".
-Many believed that Indonesia is safe from tornadoes due to the mountains protecting them, this myth has been disproven few times.
+Many believed that Indonesia is safe from tornadoes due to the mountains protecting them, but this myth has been disproven few times.

+Tornado that struck Belawa and Wette'e.